 Section 404 Permit Requirements

 The Corps may also add stipulations to your permit.
 For instance, when constructing a Green Tree Reservoir (GTR), you might be required to break the impoundment up into three separate units.
-Each year one unit remains dry.
+Each year, one unit remains dry.
 These types of rotations are a normal management practice for GTRs.
 Research has shown that woodlands that are flooding continuously each winter are not as healthy as those with occasional dry periods through winter months.

 Using a District Conservationist

-Each DC has their own line of expertise but if they are not familiar with designing wetland projects, they have access to other NRCS professionals including engineers, soil scientists, and biologists who can help complete a project design.
+Each DC has their own line of expertise, but if they are not familiar with designing wetland projects, they have access to other NRCS professionals including engineers, soil scientists and biologists who can help complete a project design.

-Using the NCRS Office
+Using the NRCS Office

 Next is the permitting process and here is the big plus for going to the NRCS.
-If cost share assistance is being used, NRCS will take the lead on the 404-permitting process.
-Coakley added, “If it is only technical assistance such as providing a design or management information we can still offer that service of helping landowners go through the permitting process.”
+If cost-share assistance is being used, NRCS will take the lead on the 404-permitting process.
+Coakley added, “If it is only technical assistance such as providing a design or management information, we can still offer that service of helping landowners go through the permitting process.”

-If you are a new landowner or have never worked with the NRCS before, Coakley suggested going to the Farm Services Agency (FSA) to get farm records established.
+If you are a new landowner or have never worked with the NRCS before, Coakley suggested going to the Farm Service Agency (FSA) to get farm records established.
 FSA will check your eligibility and create a farm record.

-The Application is Worth the Ducks
+The Application Is Worth the Ducks

 Working on 404 applications takes time and you will find it is easier to start right than to have to back up and start over!
-Allow time to obtain the permit and with proper planning and design, you will see those flights of ducks when first light begins to brighten the morning sky!
+Allow time to obtain the permit — and with proper planning and design, you will see those flights of ducks when first light begins to brighten the morning sky!